Nicaraguan Volcano © jjbulley

-Maderas, Concepcion and Zapatera Volcanoes rise up out of Lake Nicaragua.
-Zapatera stands alone while Maderas and Concepcion are located on Ometepe Islands and they are a popular climbing choice for visitors to Nicaragua.
-Concepcion is an active volcano but Maderas is dormant.
-Zapatera Volcano is not a popular among tourists as it is difficult to reach and the volcano itself is both extinct and at 2,063 feet (629m) relatively small.
+Maderas, Concepcion, and Zapatera rise up out of Lake Nicaragua.
+Zapatera stands alone while Maderas and Concepcion are located on Ometepe Island, popular climbing choices for visitors.
+Concepcion is an active volcano, but Maderas is dormant.

 The 5,725-foot (1,745m) San Cristobel Volcano is Nicaragua's tallest active volcano.
-San Cristobel Volcano last erupted in 2004 and the entire volcano complex is made up of five smaller volcanoes.
-It is a challenging volcano to climb with steep slopes.
-Those who make it to the crater will be rewarded with spectacular views.
+San Cristobel last erupted in 2008 and the entire complex consists of five smaller volcanoes.
+With steep slopes, it is a challenging climb and spectacular views reward those who make it to the crater.

 Lastly, Cosiguina Volcano offers hikers some of the most impressive views and mountain scenery.
-Hikers reach the crater via a forest hike.
-Visitors can drive most of the way up the volcano and from the parking area the hike to the crater is only three hours.
-Views from the top include panoramas of the Gulf of Fonseca, Honduras and El Salvador.
+Travellers reach the crater via a forest hike or drive most of the way up.
+From the parking area, the hike to the crater is only three hours.
+The top offers panoramic views of the Gulf of Fonseca, Honduras, and El Salvador.

-Hiking a Volcano while visiting 'the land of lakes and volcanoes' should be on the every visitor's list of activities and things to do in Nicaragua.
-The spectacular views and impressive scenery as well as the awe-inspiring volcanoes and craters offer splendid photographic opportunities and a richly rewarding experience to all those who make the effort on their trip to Nicaragua.
+Hiking in Nicaragua offers spectacular views and impressive landscapes, with awe-inspiring craters and splendid photographic opportunities.
+It's a rewarding experience for all those who make the effort on their trip to Nicaragua.